clarroquia/clarroquia/README.md

 ## **Full Stack Developer based in Utrecht.**

-With my background as an Architect spanning 15 years, I bring a comprehensive understanding of different project stages which I apply to write clear and straightforward code.

 Between January - July 2024 I followed the Web Dev bootcamp at Le Wagon, a part-time full-stack course that teaches the skills relevant for practice.